Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Methodology

 \subsection{Hyperparameter Selection for Nuisance Estimation}

-Because GAI's score function satisfies Neyman orthogonality, first-order errors in estimating the nuisance functions $\gvec(\bX,\zvec)$ and $e(\bX,\zvec)$ do not affect the asymptotic distribution of $\hat{\bbeta}$ \citep{chernozhukov2018double}.
-Model selection for the nuisance estimators is therefore not central to the method's validity---a reasonable fixed specification (e.g., ridge-regularized logistic regression) is sufficient in most applications.
+Because GAI's score function satisfies Neyman orthogonality, first-order errors in estimating the nuisance functions $\gvec(\Xvec,\zvec)$ and $e(\Xvec,\zvec)$ do not affect the asymptotic distribution of the estimator $\hat{\betavec}$ \citep{chernozhukov2018double}.
+Model selection for the nuisance estimators is therefore not central to the method's validity.
+A reasonable fixed specification is sufficient in most applications.

 When abundant data are available, however, practitioners may still wish to tune hyperparameters to improve finite-sample performance.
 We propose a nested cross-validation procedure that preserves the independence structure required for valid inference: within each outer fold $k$ of the cross-fitting procedure, an inner cross-validation loop selects the best model configuration using only data from the remaining $K-1$ folds, evaluating prediction loss on primary observations in the inner validation set.
 This ensures that model selection does not contaminate the out-of-fold predictions used for final inference.
 We demonstrate this procedure in the retail pricing experiment (Section~\ref{sec:pricing}), searching over 8 configurations spanning three model classes.